Can I use a cell phone while driving in California?

 Answer:

-In California, all drivers are banned from using the hand held cellular phone while driving.
-Drivers younger than 18 years, school and transit bus drivers are also banned from using cell phones while driving.
-Texting is prohibited for all class of drivers.
-The fine for committing a violation is $20 for the first offense, $50 for a second offense and $50 for a third violation of the cell-phone law.
+In California, all drivers are prohibited from using handheld cell phones while driving.
+This law aims to reduce distractions and accidents.
+Additionally, drivers under 18 years old, as well as school and transit bus drivers, are also banned from using cell phones while driving.
+Texting is illegal for all drivers.
+The fines for violations are $20 for the first offense and $50 for subsequent offenses.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.